junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > And the angel seemed to understand.
 Castiel nodded quietly, waiting for Dean to finish.
 >
 > Dean was encouraged by the look on his face, the glistening lights in his eyes, and that ghosting hint of a smile still lingering at the corner of his lips. "'Cause I don't know what's gonna happen when these seals are broken.
 Hell, I don't know what's gonna happen tomorrow.
-But what I do know is that this here --" he gestured to the playground, the joyful bright kids and people, the bright sunshine above their heads, and the grass growing under their feet, "-- these kids, the swings, the trees...
+But what I do know is that this here --" he gestured to the playground, the joyful kids and people, the bright sunshine above their heads, and the grass growing under their feet, "-- these kids, the swings, the trees...
 All of it is still here because of my brother and me."
 He reasoned, but the angel wasn't the only one he tried to persuade. *Did he really miss the "bigger picture" like the angels told him?
 Did he just make another mistake like all the other mistakes in their life, and condemned six billion human beings because he wasn't willing to sacrifice one thousand?* Dean looked at the angel, wondering what Castiel really thought of his decision, more importantly, what he thought of *him* now.
 >
 > Castiel turned fully to Dean, his face heavy with all the compassion and empathy.
+So extremely like the angels his mom told him about before bed when he was young, Dean thought.
+>
-His eyes returned Dean's gaze, holding him there, anchoring him.
+> His eyes returned Dean's gaze, holding him there, anchoring him.
 There was no disapproval or disappointment in those blue eyes, only understanding, with a sprinkle of pain.
 "You misunderstand me, Dean," the angel said slowly.
 "I'm not like you think.
 I was *praying* that you would choose to save the town."
 >
 > Dean was surprised.
 "You were?"
 That was something he didn't dare to have hope for, but Castiel surprised him nonetheless.
 >
 > "These people, they are all my Father's creations.
 They are works of art."
 His gaze flashed to the people in park briefly before landing back on Dean. *Including you, Dean,* his eyes were saying quietly, *you are the best of all those creations and the most beautiful works of art.* The emotions stirred in those eyes like ripples in a lake, swirling darker.
 >
 > Dean winced under those eyes, unsure of what he read, uneased by the look of appreciation and other things that were too kind to be real because he was damn sure he didn't deserve them.
-He lowered his gaze, drifting down to the angel's mouth.
+He lowered his eyes, drifting down to the angel's mouth.
 It was as dry and parched as all those other times he saw.
 Dean ran his tongue over his lips, as if it could wet the lips in his view.
 >
 > "And yet, even though you stopped Samhain, the seal was broken," Castiel was still speaking.
 His face hardened.
 "And we are one step closer to Hell on Earth for all creation.
 And that's not an expression, Dean.
 It's literal.
 You, of all people, should appreciate what that means."
 >